vulkanCommand/vulkanCommand/README.md

 https://xcommand.cloud

-xCommand Cloud is a self hosted SaaS platform that lets users launch their own temporary n8n automation workspaces directly in the browser.
+xCommand Cloud is a platform that lets users launch temporary **n8n automation workspaces instantly from the browser**.

-The goal was to make automation more accessible.
-Instead of asking users to install and configure n8n locally, the platform gives them a ready to use workspace with automated provisioning, isolation, and expiry handling built in.
+Instead of installing n8n locally or configuring infrastructure, users can spin up a ready to use workspace and begin building workflows immediately.

+The project combines backend APIs, container orchestration, infrastructure automation, and a clean product experience.

-Key features include:
+Key capabilities

-* On demand n8n workspace creation
+• On demand workspace creation
-* Time based rental model with 1 day and 5 day plans
-* Workspace isolation using Docker
+• Container isolation using Docker
-* Reverse proxy routing with Traefik
+• Reverse proxy routing with Traefik
-* Automated cleanup and lifecycle management
+• Automated lifecycle management and workspace expiry
-* Stripe based payment flow
+• Stripe based billing system
-* Monitoring with Prometheus and Grafana
+• Infrastructure monitoring with Prometheus and Grafana
-* Production deployment on VPS infrastructure with DevOps oriented setup

-This project brought together backend APIs, infrastructure orchestration, billing logic, monitoring, and polished UI design into one working platform.
+Building this platform required combining product thinking with backend engineering and DevOps.

 ---